Buy your freehold

 How to pay for it

-Hopefully, buying the freehold will add value, but don't take out credit cards or loans to do it.
+Hopefully, buying the freehold will add value, but you need to consider carefully how you'd pay for it.

 Mortgage broker London & Country says most lenders will extend a mortgage to pay for buying a share of the freehold or a lease extension.
 You'd still need enough room on the mortgage to cover it and be able to meet the repayments though.
 Lenders may be cautious if you've a really short lease.

-Plus, remember, borrowing's cost isn't just about the rate, it's about how long it's for.
+And remember, the cost of borrowing isn't just about the rate, it's about how long it's for.
 The longer, the costlier – and most mortgages are over much longer periods than loans or credit cards.
-Do your sums with our Mortgage Calculator and see the Remortgage Guide.
+Do your sums with our Mortgage calculator.

-How much does getting the right to manage cost?
+How much does it cost to get the right to manage?

 Using your right to manage is far cheaper than buying the freehold.
 You pay no fee for the right to manage itself.
 Yet there are still costs to bear in mind.